You could be receiving and error message for a variety of reasons.

 Please contact the Office of International Students and Scholars.

 To compare the two plans, please click here

 Aetna can only send mail (ex.
 ID cards, explaination of benefits) to domestic addresses.
+Once you have a local address, please provide that information to firstname.lastname@example.org as soon as possible.
 If you do not yet have a local address, please use the address for the Office of International Students and Scholars.
 They will then contact you to pick up your mail.

 Yes.
-If you waived coverage in the fall, but need to elect spring coverage, contact email@example.com.
+If you waived coverage in the fall, but need to elect spring coverage, please do so during spring open enrollment.

 When You Receive Treatment Outside the United States: Most providers outside the United States will not file a medical claim for you.
 If that's the case, you'll need to pay the provider in full for your treatment and then file a claim with Aetna Student Health.